TV Slagalica: Games

 A computer flashes letters of the Serbian Cyrillic alphabet.
-The first contestant says "stop" 12 times and therefore twelve letters are displayed.
+The first contestant says "stop" 12 times, and therefore twelve letters are displayed.
 The two contestants try and work out the longest Serbian word they can make from the 12 letters.
 Each letter is worth 1 point.
-If the word declared is the longest possible, an additional 5 points is awarded.
+If the word declared is the longest possible, an additional 5 points are awarded.
 The person with the word with more letters wins.
 The game is played twice (each contestant chooses the letters once).